A R T I S T

 I am a dancer, choreographer, artist, and filmmaker.

 Whether I’m working on a live performance or choreographing for film, I use movement as a means to create a sense of community and connection.
 This co-exists between audience and performer, participants and spectators.
 My work is meant to evoke reflection on the universality of human experience.

-I am very interested in using dance as a form of communal therapy by illustrating novel perspectives on issues that emphasize the shared or common nature of timely social issues.
+I am very interested in using dance as a form of communal therapy by illustrating novel perspectives that emphasize the shared or common nature of timely social issues.

 Movement, for me, is inseparable from storytelling, and I've been drawn to storytelling my entire life.
 I believe that it is the capacity of movement to convey meaning that makes good dance so compelling.
 Because my work focuses on this relationship, I consider myself a visual storyteller.
 In dance, I endeavor to create a series of meaningful images or moments, which then can then take on new or more complex meanings through their juxtaposition.

 In my practice, each movement has meaning, and by using this approach it allows me to move with texture and communicate ideas that cannot be expressed adequately or with full freedom in verbal language.
 This is where I believe the therapeutic potential in dance lies.
 As humans, we have emotional responses to our problems and struggles, and we experience emotions like rage, fear, love, and terror with our physical bodies.
 There is so much about our emotional experience that simply can’t be captured in words, and dance offers us a physical language for expressing ideas about these experiences.
 I believe we can enter an empowering place by identifying these emotional experiences through movement.